rurban/smhasher/README.md

 from the gnu scientific library.

-You can read more on <a href="https://en.wikipedia.org/wiki/G-test">G-Test</a>
+Wikipedia has more info on the <a href="https://en.wikipedia.org/wiki/G-test">G-Test</a>
-and the <a href="https://en.wikipedia.org/wiki/Chi-squared_distribution">Chi-Squared Distribution</a> at wikipedia.
+and the <a href="https://en.wikipedia.org/wiki/Chi-squared_distribution">Chi-Squared Distribution</a>.

 Note that the standard C log() function suffers some interesting and subtle cancellation errors when its argument is very close to and above 1, so the